Greek junta: Italian connection

 At the time, the Italian far right was very impressed with the methods of Papadopoulos and his junta.
 In April 1968, Papadopoulos invited fifty members of the Italian far right on a Greek tour, to demonstrate the junta's methods.
 Invitees included Stefano Delle Chiaie and members of Ordine Nuovo, Avanguardia Nazionale, Europa Civiltà, and FUAN-La Caravella. (cf Frattini, Entity, 2004, p.
 304) The Italians were impressed.
 Upon returning to their country, they escalated their political violence, embarking on a terror campaign of bombings and other violence which killed and injured hundreds.
 Afterwards, the right-wing instigators of this violence blamed the communists.

 After their visit to Greece, the Italian neo-fascists also engaged in false flag operations and embarked on a campaign of infiltration of leftist, anarchist, and Marxist–Leninist organisations.
-One of the neo-fascists conducted frequent provocations and infiltrations in the months leading to the Piazza Fontana bombing on 12 December 1969.
+One of the neo-fascists conducted frequent provocations and infiltrations that have been suggested were connected to the Piazza Fontana bombing on 12 December 1969, although no hard proof has ever been uncovered to link the actions.
 The Greek junta was so impressed with the manner in which their Italian counterparts were paving the way toward an Italian coup d'état that, on 15 May 1969, Papadopoulos sent them a congratulatory message stating that "His Excellency the Prime Minister notes that the efforts that have been undertaken by the Greek National government in Italy for some time start to have some impact".

-Anti-Junta movement
+Anti-junta movement

 The entire left wing of the Greek political spectrum, including the long outlawed Communist Party of Greece, opposed the junta from the start.
 Many new militant groups formed in 1968, both in exile and in Greece, to promote democratic rule.
 These included Panhellenic Liberation Movement, Democratic Defense, and the Socialist Democratic Union.
 The first armed action against the junta was Alexandros Panagoulis's failed attempt to assassinate George Papadopoulos, on 13 August 1968.